inkline/inkline/packages/docs/pages/docs/introduction/installation/cdn.md

+---
-# CDN Installation
+title: CDN Installation
-## Install Inkline using the official JSDelivr CDN integration.
-The content delivery network (CDN) provides super fast asset delivery from a server that is closest to you. { .lead }
+description: Install Inkline using the official JSDelivr CDN integration.
+The content delivery network (CDN) provides super fast asset delivery from a server that is closest to you.
+---

 The quickest way to get started, with minimal setup, is to add the files from a CDN.